Blekinge-class submarine: Export

+Future operators

+Poland

+The Polish Navy is replacing its Orzeł submarine with the three A26 submarines in the Orka programme which was restarted in 2023.
+The A26 was selected in 2025.
+And the order for three submarines was placed in June 2026, worth SEK47 billion.
+The fourth submarine HSwMS Södermanland will be handed over in 2027 and serve until the new A26 submarine will enter the service.

 Potential clients

 Greece

 In May 2025, the Hellenic Navy outlined the expectations for a new generation of submarines.
 In July 2025, Greece formalised a 12-year modernisation plan worth US$25 billion.
 This includes the start of a formal process to acquire four submarines to replace its oldest four submarines, 1 Glavkos class (Type 209/1100) and 3 Poseidon class (Type 209/1200).

 The known competitors for this programme include: